vimeo/psalm/docs/running_psalm/issues/AssignmentToVoid.md

 ## Why this is bad

-Though `void`-returning functions are treated by PHP as returning `null` (so this on its own doesn’t lead to runtime errors), `void` is a concept more broadly in programming languages which is not designed for assignment purposes.
+Though `void`-returning functions are treated by PHP as returning `null` (so this on its own does not lead to runtime errors), `void` is a concept more broadly in programming languages which is not designed for assignment purposes.

 ## How to fix